Rishivaradha/Ecommerce/README.md

 - **Product Listing Grid**
   - Responsive card grid with fixed card sizing for visual consistency.
   - Shows category label, rating, short description, and formatted price.
-  - “Add to Cart” and “Buy Now” actions wired to the in‑memory store.
+  - "Add to Cart" and "Buy Now" actions wired to the in‑memory store.

 - **Shopping Cart**
   - Line items with thumbnail, name, description, category, and price.